NeuroscienceScripts/kasowski_chrastil_2023_white_matter/Readme.md

 ### Both Sexes/Males
 Positive correlations with mean diffusivity were identified in the combined sex analysis, and are very similar to positive MD correlations identified in the male cohort.
 Positive MD correlations for both sexes are shown in red, and positive MD correlations for males are overlayed in yellow

 ![PosMD](https://github.com/NeuroscienceScripts/kasowski_chrastil_2023_white_matter/blob/main/Images/PosMD.gif)

 ### Females
+Positive MD correlations were also identified in the female cohort

 ![FemalePosMD](https://github.com/NeuroscienceScripts/kasowski_chrastil_2023_white_matter)

 ## Unexpected Axonal Diffusivity